 Colour photographs taken by me that are used in the book are available here.

-I am currently working on a second edition of Japan: The Basics, with the aim for it to be published in the Summer/Autumn of 2022.
+I am currently working on a second edition of Japan: The Basics, with the aim for it to be published in 2023.
 In the meantime, please continue to use and recommend the first edition.